-Led by the dynamic team of Patty Cuyler (co-director of Village Harmony) & Mollie Stone (conductor at University of Chicago and the Chicago Children's Choir) in partnership with the Second Unitarian Church of Lakeview, our innovative non-auditioned world music community choir is open to all Chicago-area adult and teen singers, regardless of experience level or music reading ability.
+Led by the dynamic team of Patty Cuyler (co-director of Village Harmony) & Mollie Stone (conductor at University of Chicago and the Chicago Children's Choir) in partnership with the University of Chicago, our innovative one-Sunday-a-month, non-auditioned world music community choir is open to interested community members as well as students and staff of the University of Chicago, regardless of experience level or music reading ability.

 We perform authentic, challenging choral music from across the globe, vital and honest music chosen from among the world’s most powerful harmony singing traditions and in diverse languages.
 Our repertoire this year will include songs from South Africa, the Republic of Georgia, Corsica, Bulgaria, Scandinavia, Latin America, the United States and western Europe.